‘They were executed’: Prosecutor says in killings of 2 teens in Orange County; bond denied for suspect

 Woods was shot four times, including once in her neck at close range, the prosecutor said.
 Clark was shot five times, including once in the back of his head.

-“They had been dragged or placed in the location they were oriented in the same direction — on their back arms outstretched,” the prosecutor said.
+“They had been dragged or placed in the location they were oriented in the same direction — on their back arms outstretched,” the prosecutor said, adding the gun used to kill the teens was a 9 mm handgun that investigators say belonged to Devin Clark’s father.

 The prosecutor also said dried blood visible to the naked eye was found in the GMC Yukon.